 The International Aid Transparency Initiative (IATI) is a reporting standard that aims to improve the transparency of aid, development and humanitarian resources to increase their effectiveness in tackling poverty.
-It was launched at the Third High Level Forum on Aid Effectiveness in Accra in 2008 in response to donor commitments on transparency and accountability.
-IATI allows external resource flow data to be compared in an open format.
+It was launched at the Third High Level Forum on Aid Effectiveness in Accra in 2008 in response to donor commitments on transparency and accountability.26 IATI allows external resource flow data to be compared in an open format.
 Because the IATI standard is open, any stakeholder can apply this reporting standard to their data.
 Forwardplanning data can also be reported through IATI.
 The standard allows organisations to publish many aspects of their future plans, covering both those at the country level and those related to specific projects.

-The Department for Foreign Affairs, Trade and Development (DFATD) in Canada publishes detailed information on its forward plans through IATI.
-The Department has published plans to spend 927 million Canadian dollars (CAD) (US\$706 million) in 2016 and CAD 646 million (U\$491 million) in 2017.
+The Department for Foreign Affairs, Trade and Development (DFATD) in Canada publishes detailed information on its forward plans through IATI.27 The Department has published plans to spend 927 million Canadian dollars (CAD) (US\$706 million) in 2016 and CAD 646 million (U\$491 million) in 2017.28 planned spending for 2016 and 2017 remains unallocated to specific projects.
+In Tanzania, the largest recipient, over 55% of spending for 2016 and over 70% for 2017 remains unallocated.
+The picture is similar for the second and third largest recipients, Ghana and Mozambique, while in Ethiopia larger proportions of the budget are already allocated to projects and in Senegal there is a small projected overspend.